-This conversation sums up JJ perfectly.
-He mulls over information then applies it to life.
+My middle is a curious, scientist.
+He has always asked questions, mulled over information then applied it to life.
 He’s a geek, like his Dad, and interested in wildlife, space and history.
-In his bedroom the planets of our solar system hang suspended in the air and at night, when the lights are out, clusters of stars illuminate the ceiling.
+From a young age the planets of our solar system hung suspended above his bed.
+Then when the lights are switched off, clusters of stars illuminate the ceiling.

-Before JJ, our family’s own solar system simply contained the planets of me, husband and SD.
+Before J came along, our family’s own solar system simply contained the planets of me, husband and S.

-I used to think the most important factor when making decisions about SD’s care or education was what was best for SD, but that is no longer my gauge.
+I used to think the most important factor when making decisions about S’s care or education was what was best for him – but that is no longer my gauge.

-Today we try to make decisions in relation to what is best for us as a family.
+Today we try to make decisions in relation to what is best for the whole family.

-I haven’t always found it easy to know how to balance my time and energy as a mum and there have been times when J has missed out at the expense of SD’s care.
+I haven’t always found it easy to know how to balance my time and energy as a parent and there have been many times when J has missed out at the expense of S’s care.
 It is easy to allow the large disability moon to dominate, permitting it to become the sun around which our planets circle.
-We, however, made a very clear decision not to let SD or his disability become our sole focus.
-SD gets a disproportionate amount of time, care and attention, and that is unavoidable, but we make every effort to ensure that each member of our family is held with prominence and value.
+We, however, made a very clear decision not to let S or his disability become our sole focus.
+He still gets a disproportionate amount of time, care and attention, and that is unavoidable, but we make a clear effort to ensure that each member of our family is held with prominence and value.

 Choosing your sun is an important activity.

 Life can creep up on you and when you look around, the sun you are orbiting isn’t at all what you had expected or intended.
-It is important to ensure the force that is determining your path is a source of energy and light you want reflected in your life.
+It is important to ensure the force that is determining your path is a source of energy and light; one that you want reflected in your life.

-A couple of years ago we changed tack and rather than simply responding to the crises life threw at us, we began trying to make intentional decisions that felt like choices not reactions.
+A couple of years ago we changed tack and rather than simply responding to the numerous crises life threw at us, we began trying to make intentional decisions that felt more like choices rather than reactions.

 We took time to define the sun we wanted to orbit, ensuring our focus and paths were being determined by the values we hold most dear.